KingYes/jquery-radio-image-select/README.md

 jQuery Radio Image Select
 ===============

+__What does this plugin do?__

+This jQuery plugin lets you replace simple, native and boring radio buttons with more attractive ones using images.
+A live demo can be found below.

-This plugin developed by [Yakir Sitbon](http://www.yakirs.net/).
+This jQuery plugin is developed and maintained by [Yakir Sitbon](http://www.yakirs.net/).

-Big Thanks for Ariel Klikstein about css styles.

-Used:
+A big thank-you goes out to Ariel Klikstein for his great work on the CSS.

+Usage:
 ----------
 See `example/example.html` file.